django/deps/draft/0020-annual-release-cycle.rst

-Python's annual release cycle has been a great success, but it fails to align well with Django's existing 8 month release cycle, with every third release being an long-term support (LTS) release, having three full years of security updates.
+Python's annual release cycle has been a great success, but it fails to align well with Django's existing 8 month release cycle, with every third release being an LTS, having three full years of security updates.

 As a concrete example, Django 4.2 LTS, which reached EOL during the preparation of this DEP, supported five full versions of Python at the point it was EOL,